Haemonetics Corporation (HAE)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of Haemonetics Corporation has shown fluctuations in recent periods.
-The cash conversion cycle measures the time it takes for a company to convert its investment in inventory and other resources into cash flows from sales.
+The cash conversion cycle of Haemonetics Corporation has shown fluctuations over the analyzed period.
+The cycle, which represents the time it takes for the company to convert its investments in inventory and other resources into cash from sales, has ranged from as low as 179.32 days to as high as 272.18 days.

 Peer comparison